 Music-specific NFT marketplaces

-On Catalog you can add a record to Catalog’s open music library (which is available to stream for free), set a “buy it now” price, list it in a reserve auction, or accept an offer made by a collector.
+On Catalog, you can add a record to its open music library (which is available to stream for free), set a “buy it now” price, list it in a reserve auction, or accept an offer made by a collector.
 Artists receive 100% of their initial sales and also earn a creator share every time their records are resold.
 What’s more, artists set the resale price they receive themselves.
 However, the platform is currently invite-only.
-It will likely remain so for some time, as the platform is run by a very small team and onboarding takes time.
+It will likely remain so for some time, since the platform is run by a very small team, and onboarding takes time.
 Artists can still complete the Catalog submission form to get their name on the waitlist.

 Sound.xyz is a service that combines streaming with minting and community listening.
 On Sound, artists can launch a listening party for new song releases with a series of limited edition NFTs.
 Listening parties happen daily, and nearly every collection has sold out since the platform initiated its first drop.
 And the best part?
 Artists get to keep 100% of the proceeds generated by the sale.
-The platform is currently still in beta.
-Similar to Catalog, it is currently invite-only.
-If you’re really itching to get your music on the Sound marketplace, try reaching out to one of the established artists on the platform or joining the Sound Discord server.
+However, the platform is still in beta, and, similar to Catalog, it’s currently invite-only.
+But if you’re really itching to get your music on the Sound marketplace, try reaching out to one of the established artists on the platform or joining the Sound Discord server.

 Async Music is the music-focused arm of prominent NFT platform Async Art.
-On Async Music, each track that makes up a song (guitar, piano, vocals, percussion) is uploaded separately and with numerous different versions.
+On Async Music, each track that makes up a song (guitar, piano, vocals, percussion) is uploaded separately and with several different versions.
 This allows artists to mint music in a dynamic way — with layers that come together to form one master track.
-Because these tracks are randomly compiled in a master NFT, songs on the platform have the ability to change their composition, meaning it may sound different each time a user comes back to listen.
+Because these tracks are randomly compiled in a master NFT, songs on the platform can change their composition, meaning they may sound different each time a user comes back to listen.
 However, the platform currently doesn’t allow open minting.
 It’s also complex and not the most accessible for beginners.